The 24 Elders Revisited

 Now maybe it's just me, but after studying Revelation 5:9–10, some of that sounds strangely familiar.

-2. Is there anything meaningful about the fact that there are 24 of them?
+2. Does it mean anything that there are 24 of them?

 Well...that depends: Would you care to let Scripture interpret Scripture again?